by Dr. Marty Pets Team | Dec 10, 2018 | 0 comments

 Fecal matter usually moves smoothly through your dog’s digestive tract.
 Once it reaches the colon, your dog’s body absorbs electrolytes and water from stool.
 The material then moves through the colon, a process known as peristalsis.

-There are several different causes behind the symptoms of dog constipation.
+There are several different causes behind the signs of dog constipation.
 If dog constipation is the result of a blockage occurring inside the colon, that is known as intraluminal constipation.
 Extraluminal dog constipation refers to an obstruction that develops outside of the colon.
 If the condition occurs due to a nerve injury or disease, that is known as intrinsic constipation.3

-One of the more common reasons why the symptoms of dog constipation develop is a dog’s diet.
+One of the more common reasons why the signs of dog constipation develop is a dog’s diet.
 Not getting enough fiber may increase the likelihood of your dog becoming constipated.
 And certain sources of calcium, such as bones or bone meal, can sometimes contribute to the problem.
 Additionally, dogs are well known for ingesting non-food items, such as small toys.
 This can lead to a blockage that makes it impossible for your pup to poop.
 But the main cause of constipation is typically diet.4

 There are other signs to watch out for as well.
 If your dog scoots their bottom along the ground, walks in circles, or cries out, that could mean your pet is having a hard time passing feces.
 Other signs include vomiting, a lack of appetite, and weight loss.
 In some cases, a dog will growl or cry if you press on the abdomen or lower portion of their back.8